mmannings/coy-ontology/README.md

-#### CoyPu Ontology - COY
+# CoyPu Ontology - COY

+## Repository Structure
 This is the CoyPu Ontology main repository.
-The most recent version of the COY ontology is located at /ontology/global/coy.ttl.
+The main COY ontology is located at ```/ontology/global/coy.ttl```.
+Various imported ontologies are located in subfolders like ```/ontology/events/gta.ttl```, according to their respective domains.

+## Documenation & Download
+The ontology documentation and download is located at [schema.coypu.org](https://schema.coypu.org/).
-Guidelines on our naming policy and ontology creation can be found [here](https://gitlab.com/coypu-project/ontology-creation-policy).
+Guidelines on our naming policy and ontology creation can be found in the [CoyPu Technical Docs](https://docs.coypu.org/NamingPolicy.html).

+## Notes
 Please always create a new branch before making changes - never push to *Main*.